Now Reading

 3. Serial Experiments Lain (1998)

-Serial Experiments Lain is one of the prophetic works on the internet-era and virtual reality.
+Serial Experiments Lain is one of the prophetic works of the internet era and virtual reality.
 Until I watched Lain, I thought Kiyoshi Kurosawa’s ghost story Pulse (2001) was one of the earliest works to tackle the identity crisis of the digital age.
 Lain handles this theme even better and in a strangely moving manner.
 Directed by Ryutaro Nakamura, the 13-episode anime series is replete with a bleak, disorienting atmosphere.
-The narrative focuses on a shy 14-year old junior high student, Lain Iwakura.
+The story focuses on a shy 14-year-old junior high student, Lain Iwakura.
 She feels disconnected from everyone, including her family, and suffers from hallucinations and blackouts.

 One day, she receives an e-mail from a dead classmate.
 This sets off Lain on a strange journey into the virtual world known as the Wired.
 The series offers an interesting commentary on the nature of reality, particularly one created by the digital world.
 The story and its dense themes demand our patience.
-If you are a fan of psychedelic imagery and psychological horror, this is a must-watch.
+For psychedelic imagery and psychological horror fans, Serial Experiments Lain is a must-watch.

 2. Psycho-Pass (2012-2019)

-The first season of Psycho-Pass was released in 2012, and it was soon considered to be the most groundbreaking cyberpunk anime after Akira and Ghost in the Shell.
-Created by Tow Ubukata (author of Mardock Scramble novels), the anime series is built on a conceit that slightly resembles Minority Report.
-In this case, the law enforcement agency of futuristic Japan comes to the conclusion that crime is committed by individuals who are psychologically capable of it.
+The first season of Psycho-Pass was released in 2012 and was soon considered the most groundbreaking cyberpunk anime after Akira and Ghost in the Shell.
+Created by Tow Ubukata (author of Mardock Scramble novels), the series is built on a conceit that slightly resembles Minority Report.
+In this case, the law enforcement agency of futuristic Japan concludes that crime is committed by individuals who are psychologically capable.
 Therefore, every citizen carries a Psycho-Pass which is monitored by the Sybil System.
 The system monitors an individual’s criminal intent through their psychological state.

-The central character is Akane Tsunemori, a rookie cop who is trying to understand the reality of crime prevention.
-One of the interesting themes of Psycho-Pass is depicting how establishment employs technology to define our life paths and to gradually trap us.
-Similar to the stories of Philip K. Dick, the series brilliantly extrapolates on the existing modern technologies to look at a dystopian society.
+The central character is Akane Tsunemori, a rookie cop who’s trying to understand the reality of crime prevention.
+One interesting theme of Psycho-Pass is depicting how the establishment employs technology to define our life paths and gradually trap us.
+Similar to Philip K. Dick’s stories, the series brilliantly extrapolates on the existing modern technologies to look at a dystopian society.

 1. Ghost in the Shell (1995)

 Mamoru Oshii’s Ghost in the Shell is the first of the many adaptations of Masamune Shirow’s 1989 manga series.
-The anime continues to have a profound influence on global cinema, and alongside Akira (1988) it introduced the world of anime to the international audience.
-Oshii’s anime is set in the year 2029, where human society has mastered cybernetic technology.
-It’s a world where human body parts can be replaced with cybernetic parts.
-The story follows Motoko Kusanagi, the cybernetically-enhanced chief of the Public Security Unit known as Section 9.
+It continues to have a profound influence on global cinema, and alongside Akira, introduced anime to the international audience.
+Oshii’s anime is set in the year 2029 when human society has mastered cybernetic technology.
+It’s a post-apocalyptic world where human body parts can be replaced with cybernetic parts.
+The story follows Major Motoko Kusanagi, the cybernetically-enhanced chief of the Public Security Unit known as Section 9.

 Soon, Kusanagi goes after a mysterious and deadly hacker, called Puppet Master.
-The case brings forth an existential crisis and pushes our heroine to wonder ‘what makes her human?’
-Ghost in the Shell is a sombre and mature anime which heavily relies on symbolism and philosophy.
-Furthermore, the powerful cyberpunk aesthetics of an urban wasteland plus the haunting score by Kenji Kawai add to the immersive experience.
+The case brings forth an existential crisis and pushes our heroine to wonder ‘What makes her human?’
+Ghost in the Shell is a somber and mature anime that heavily relies on symbolism and philosophy.
+The powerful cyberpunk aesthetics of an urban wasteland and Kenji Kawai’s haunting score add to the experience.

 Conclusion